MonacoProtocol/sdk/deep-dives/protocol-fees.md

-Once a market operator has settled a market, they can then mark it for closure.
-This will return all SOL to the original paying wallet.&#x20;
+**Once a market operator has settled a market, they can then mark it for closure**.
+The closure crank will then pick up the market and close all accounts.
+This will return all SOL to the original paying wallet, **refunding all rent fees to it**.

 ### Order Placement Fees